ivanakse-lit/trust-no-code-audit/README.md

 - Examples and Third‑Party Tracking Detection Checklist.
 - Purpose‑first report: begins with an Application Purpose & Intended Use Summary derived from repo metadata to flag unexpected inclusions.
 - All security findings are evidence-based with explicit file/line citations.
+- **Post-flight verification:** Confirms both Markdown and JSON reports written successfully with file paths and sizes.

 ### Architecture Audit
 - **Anti-hallucination protocol:** Quality Assurance expert validates findings after each pass to ensure evidence-based conclusions.